NobodyXu/apt-cache/README.md

 ```
 docker pull nobodyxu/apt-cache
-make run
 ```

-to run the image as a container and also create a volume and publish the port 8000 for you.

 ## Build it yourself

+Use `make` to build the image.

+## How to run it

-Use `make` to build the image and `make run` to run the image as a container and also create a volume and publish the port 8000 for you.
+Simply run `make run` to run the image as a container and also create a volume and publish the port 8000 for you.

 ## Use the proxy